Lean Management in Healthcare: Patrick Anderson’s Vision in Chugachmiut

 4

 LeanBlog Podcast Episode #53 is a conversation with Patrick M. Anderson, the Executive Director of Chugachmiut, the Tribal consortium created to promote self-determination to the seven Native communities of the Chugach Region.
-I met Patrick at a Lean conference where he shared their experiences with applying Lean principles to healthcare delivery in Alaska.
-I am happy to bring their story to you, here in the first part of a two-part Podcast discussion.
+I met Patrick at a Lean conference, where he shared his experiences with applying Lean principles to healthcare delivery in Alaska.
+I am happy to bring their story to you here in the first part of a two-part Podcast discussion.
+Listen to Part 2.

 For earlier episodes, visit the main Podcast page, which includes information on how to subscribe via RSS or via Apple Podcasts.